 The auditing capabilities in MapR are critical for regulatory compliance, as well as for understanding user behavior in the system.
 Regulations often require the ability to prove which user accessed which data, and logging user behavior helps in several situations including identifying suspicious activities on sensitive data.

-MapR records accesses of data (files, directories, and MapR-DB table data) that are enabled for auditing, as well as operations on these objects, and executions on the command line (maprcli) including those commands that modify the configurations of a MapR cluster.
+MapR records accesses of data (files, directories, and MapR Database table data) that are enabled for auditing, as well as operations on these objects, and executions on the command line (maprcli) including those commands that modify the configurations of a MapR cluster.
 Log entries are written in JSON format and can be analyzed with Apache Drill, your security information and event management (SIEM) solution, or other third party tools.
 Log files are also retained for as long as you specify.

 There are four types of auditing in MapR: